Kisadore/VitalEssence/README.md

   </div>

 #### Reflection
-It was pretty simple, I had no problems creating the app logo and launchscreen on canva
+It was pretty simple, I had no problems creating the app logo and launchscreen on canva.
+Next I will be working on sprint 2 and sprint 3.

 ### Sprint 2:
 - [ ] registration and login